awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 A yellow cluster status means that the primary shards for all indices are allocated to nodes in a cluster, but the replica shards for at least one index are not\.
 Single\-node clusters always initialize with a yellow cluster status because there is no other node to which Amazon ES can assign a replica\.
 To achieve green cluster status, increase your node count\.
 For more information, see [Sizing Amazon ES Domains](sizing-domains.md)\.

+Multi\-node clusters might briefly have a yellow cluster status after creating a new index or after a node failure\.
+This status self\-resolves as Elasticsearch replicates data across the cluster\.
+[Lack of disk space](#aes-handling-errors-watermark) can also cause yellow cluster status; the cluster can only distribute replica shards if nodes have the disk space to accommodate them\.

 ## ClusterBlockException<a name="troubleshooting-cluster-block"></a>

 You might receive a `ClusterBlockException` error for the following reasons\.